-For all purchases above GBP 9,300 adverse media screening is undertaken to identify any relevant potential areas of concern, including human rights and decent working conditions.
+A risk based approach is also in place for CEPI's supply chain.
+Adverse media screening is undertaken to identify any relevant potential areas of concern, including human rights and decent working conditions.

 Commitment to tackling racism statement.

 A statement on tackling racism has been published on CEPI's external website.